tcooper/gitter/README.md

 Built on REST APIs from GitHub API v3 and BitBucket API v1.0

-Feel free to fork and comment, contribute, fork, spoon, or spatula...especially if there's a better way of doing something!!!
+Feel free to fork, comment, contribute, spoon, or spatula...especially if there's a better way of doing something!!!

 ##Screenshots: